jdhenke/celestrium/doc/paper.md

 First, note that this is not the entire graph.
 Celestrium allows the user to dynamically bring in parts of the entire graph.
 A user can do this by searching for a specific node and adding it using the Node Search plugin.
-Additionally, a user can pull in neighbors of nodes already in Celestrium and explore the graph by continually branching out from desired nodes.
+Additionally, a user can pull in neighbors of nodes already in Celestrium and explore the graph by continually branching out from chosen nodes.
 Celestrium also automatically includes the links between the nodes currently on the graph, keeping the visualized graph consistent with the entire graph.

 The graph itself is logically composed of nodes and edges.
 Each node can have a brief text description.
 Nodes can be selected and are shown in blue when they are.
-Links between nodes can be undirected, directed in one direction or bidirectional.
+Links between nodes can be undirected, directed or bidirectional.

 Moving to the toolbar on the right, these each provide ways to manipulate or gain access to information about the current graph.
 The "Spacing" slider allows the nodes to be moved closer or farther apart from each other.